Palliative care now offered at WMHS [UPMC Western Maryland]

 New practice led by Dr. Benjamin Goldstein

-Western Maryland Health System is pleased to welcome palliative care physician Benjamin Goldstein, M.D., who has been practicing since mid-August out of suite 300 in the Medical Arts Center.
+UPMC Western Maryland is pleased to welcome palliative care physician Benjamin Goldstein, M.D., who has been practicing since mid-August out of suite 300 in the Medical Arts Center.

 Originally from Potomac, Md., Dr. Goldstein received his training in New York.